4gnle/Coopefy/README.md

 This is the code for the job board [https://www.coopefy.com](https://www.coopefy.com) (name could be changed later)

-It allows people to collaborate building cool stuff on the internet
+It allows people to collaborate

 # **Development**